cybera/MuranoEtherPadExample/README.md

 # Murano Etherpad Example.

 This is a Murano package that deploys Etherpad designed for the Nectar cloud.
+Etherpad is a collaborative notepad editor that works on any modern web browser.
 It is intended to be a useful application for general purposes and also provide a reference implementation from The University of Melbourne's Nectar community.

 **This setup is not designed to be a long-standing Etherpad server**.
-Start a new instance of Etherpad here and use it for your workshop/conference/etc for the next few days.
+Start a new instance of Etherpad using Murano and use it for your workshop/conference/etc for the next few days.
 Once you are done you should shutdown the instance from Nectar dashboard.

 Links
 * https://wiki.openstack.org/wiki/Murano